 Table 3 shows the results of our three entries at the factoid, list, and other questions as well as the combined per-series score.
-Only brief analysis of the three runs has currently been performed:
+Only limited failure analysis of the three runs has as yet been performed:

 shef051mg: There were 8 targets for which shef051mg was unable to answer any of the questions (i.e. the series score was 0) although no analysis has yet been undertaken to see if there is a pattern in these failings.
-For 15 of the other questions whilst at least one nuggets was found no vital nuggets were found and as such the score for these questions was zero even though useful information had been found.
-This clearly effects the score of this run for both the questions own score and the per-series score.
+For 15 of the other questions whilst at least one nugget was found, no vital nuggets were found.
+Thus, the score for these questions was zero, even though useful information had been found.
+This clearly effects the score of this run for both the question's own score and the per-series score.